-Julia comes from a long line of artists and has been creating her own original artwork since childhood.
-Her love of nature and the natural world informs everything she creates, including hand-dyed and felted textile hangings, sensory wheels, unique wool fibre garments, poetry and watercolour paintings.
-Julia grows and hand-dyes her own Wensleydale wool fibre, is a British Wool Artisan Licensee and is passionate about inspiring others through heritage skills.
-Her studio is open to visitors and study groups.
+Julia comes from a long line of artists and has created her own original artwork since childhood.
+Her love of nature and relationship to the natural world informs her work, including hand-dyed and felted textile hangings, sensory wheels and unique Wensleydale fibre garments.

-Julia grew up on Dartmoor and this experience gifted her the skills to explore making and creating handmade items out of her own imagination.
-Life led her along many different pathways, including marriage and family, ultimately leading to the running of a small Sussex estate between 1996 – 2010, where the different threads of her life integrated and she directed an Awards for All Lottery funded Project in 2009 called “Sheep to Shawl”.
-This project included farmers, shearers, spinners, dyers and volunteers all committed to making the best out of Rare Breed Sheep fibre.
-Together they shared skills, collaborated and encouraged one another to discover new ways of adding value to their animals or interests., British Wool verified the quality of Julia’s fibre and she became a Small Licensee in 2006.
-From here Julia progressed to working exclusively with her own Wensleydale Fibre, which gave her a deep satisfaction, as it brings together her love of animals, nature, colour and texture in design, pattern making and creating artwork in semi-abstract forms.
+In 1996 – 2010, Julia ran a small Sussex estate, where the different threads of her life integrated.
+In 2009, she directed an Awards for All Lottery funded Project called “Sheep to Shawl.”
+This project included farmers, shearers, spinners, dyers, and volunteers, all committed to making the best out of Rare Breed Sheep fibre.
+Shared skills, collaboration and encouragement of discovery of new methods, added value to their animals or interests.
+In 2006, British Wool verified the quality of Julia’s fibre and she became a Small Licensee.
+Julia progressed to working exclusively with her own Wensleydale Fibre, which gave her a deep satisfaction, bringing together a love of animals, nature, colour, and texture in design, pattern making and creating artwork in semi-abstract forms.

 Every stage of every artwork Julia creates is slow, organic and “hands-on”.
 As a consequence, she only produces a few items each year, several of which are held in private collections in both the UK and US.